drakkar-lig/pylrp/README.md

     docker exec -it "$CONTAINER_NAME" /bin/bash

+To get the logs of the daemon, use:

+    docker logs "$CONTAINER_NAME"

-#### Setting the network topology
+### Setting the network topology

 If you launch many containers (in the same network), you should be able to route packets from a container to another.
 However, it won't be a real multi-hop network, as all communications between containers are allowed.